Helpful Information

 Develop your creative thinking through costume design...

-Here you are going to tap into your artistic side as you design a costume for the character in the great story you just planned; or if you didn’t complete part 1, you can pick your favourite movie character.
-All you need is some coloured pencils and a printer.
-If you don’t have a printer, you can draw your own templates.
+Here you are going to tap into your child’s artistic side as they design a costume for the character in the great story; or if they didn’t complete part 1, they can pick their favourite movie character.
+All they need is some coloured pencils and a printer.
+If you don’t have a printer, your child can draw your own templates.

 Step 1: Design three options for your chosen character – remember to be creative and have fun!

-Step 2: Once you have finished drawing your designs, think about how each design relates to the character, such as their age and personality.
+Step 2: Once your child has finished drawing your designs, think about how each design relates to the character, such as their age and personality.

 Step 3: Now select the final design based on which one is best suited to the character.
 Costume designers often pick a costume for a character based on the role and personality of their character rather than only what ‘looks the best’.

-Step 4: It’s up to you if you’d like to turn your mask into something you can wear.
-One way is to glue a pop stick or straw to each side, so you can hold it up to your face.
+Step 4: It’s up to your child if they’d like to turn their mask into something they can wear.
+One way is to glue a pop stick or straw to each side, so they can hold it up to their face.

 Therapeutic benefits of designing costumes

-Designing costumes is a fantastic way for your kid to express themselves as well as reap great therapeutic benefits.
-Design engages your kid with their creative side, which releases endorphins in their body and makes them feel happy and ready to combat negative emotions.
-As they are sketching those awesome designs, they are improving their fine motor skills.
+Designing costumes is a fantastic way for your child to express themselves as well as reap great therapeutic benefits.
+Design engages your child with their creative side, which releases endorphins in their body and makes them feel happy and ready to combat negative emotions.
+As they are sketching those awesome designs, they’re improving their fine motor skills.
 Seeing their completed work can provide them with a sense of accomplishment, which can also boost their confidence and self-esteem.

 Part 3 - Acting